Chrome Extension Guide: Firebase Authentication with Email Links

 Step 3: User Clicks the Email Link

-script captures the email link when the user is redirected back to the extension.
+The background.js script captures the email link when the user is redirected back to the extension.
 It sends a message with the URL to the content script, notifying it of the URL change.

 // background.js